Menstrual cycle - Introduction

 The sexual system differs from any other system of the organism because its main function is to ensure the survival of the entire species by generating offspring.

-After conception, during the first weeks of gestation, the sex of the organism is not yet distinguishable, even if it has rudimentary male and female reproductive systems, called Wolff's and Müller's ducts, respectively.
+After conception, during the first weeks of gestation, the sex of the organism is not yet distinguishable, even though it possesses rudimentary male and female reproductive systems, respectively called Wolff's scholars is Müller's scholars.
 From these systems originate the reproductive organs except the external genitalia and gonads, ie ovaries for females and testes for males.

 Later, during fetal development, the appearance of the gonads will mark the transition to the development of the external genitalia and other sexual characteristics.
 Whether these characteristics are male or female depends on the presence or absence of the androgen hormone testosterone secreted by the male gonads: the testes.
 If this hormone is present, the fetus develops as a male; if the hormone is absent, the fetus develops as a female.